geopm/geopm/docs/source/geopmwrite.1.rst

                 permissions no operation will be performed.
 To force the creation of a new cache file, remove the existing cache file prior to executing this command.
+-e, --enable-fixed
+                Write to the registers that enable the fixed counters.
+Enabling the fixed counters is required for the signals starting with ``MSR::FIXED_CTR`` to report non-zero values.
+The signal ``CPU_INSTRUCTIONS_RETIRED`` also requires the fixed counters to be enabled.
 -h, --help      Print brief summary of the command line usage information, then
                 exit.
 -v, --version   Print version of :doc:`geopm(7) <geopm.7>` to standard output,